Quick/Nimble/CONTRIBUTING.md

   by name.
 - Make sure your pull request includes any necessary updates to the README or other documentation.
-- Be sure the unit tests for both the OS X and iOS targets of Nimble before submitting your pull request.
+- Be sure the unit tests for both the OS X and iOS targets of Nimble pass before submitting your pull request.
 You can run all the OS X & iOS unit tests using `./test`.
 - If you've added a file to the project, make sure it's included in both